-Growth through Innovation
+Growth Through Innovation

 Innovation, driven by the introduction of new technologies, tools, services and offerings, will address one of our key priorities, which is to make our revenue models more predictable, sustainable and resilient.
 We are expanding our product portfolio to provide added value to our clients without adding silos and overhead, while always maintaining efficiency across our different business units.
-The investments we have made in the scale and reach of our business have enabled us to develop a pioneering technology called SORT - Smart Optimization of Relevant Traits - which enables advertisers to identify consumers most likely to respond to their message without resorting to cookies.
-In fact, third-party research has shown that SORT can outperform cookies.
-As the industry moves to a post-cookie, privacy-first world, this technology is expected to provide strong competitive differentiation to the Company.
+Our iHub is central to that efficiency.
+The investments we have made in the scale and reach of our business have enabled us to develop our pioneering technology, SORT®.

-To accelerate this process, we completed several acquisitions, including the most recent acquisitions of Septa Communication LLC in March 2019 (known as "Captain Growth"), the acquisition of Content IQ LLC in January 2020, the acquisition of Pub Ocean in July 2020 and the acquisition of Vidazoo in October 2021, to allow us to expand our capabilities and maximize our existing businesses.
+To accelerate this process, we completed several acquisitions, including the acquisitions of Septa Communication LLC in March 2019 (known as "Captain Growth"), the acquisition of Content IQ LLC in January 2020, the acquisition of Pub Ocean in July 2020 and the acquisition of Vidazoo in October 2021, to allow us to expand our capabilities and maximize our existing businesses.